Devilla/docs/ens-improvement-proposals/ensip-4-support-for-contract-abis.md

 #### ABI lookup process

 When attempting to fetch an ABI based on an PNS name, implementers should first attempt an ABI lookup on the name itself.
-If that lookup returns no results, they should attempt a reverse lookup on the Ethereum address the name resolves to.
+If that lookup returns no results, they should attempt a reverse lookup on the Pulsechain address the name resolves to.

 Implementers should support as many of the ABI encoding formats as practical.